rubenaryo/Cumulus/README.md

   - Blends Polar and Cartesian camera models
   - Day and night cycle with selectable time of day
   - Fully calculated in a pre-pass with raycasting
+  - Added moon and night time sky.
+  - Daytime can be modified in the UI to set sun position.

 ## Building
 This project uses the Premake 5 build system, which is bundled with the application and the executable can be found under ./external/